What's on

 About This Tour

-There is a colony of wild grey seals living just off the south Dublin coast, and this kayaking safari takes you right to their doorstep.
-Dalkey Island sits a short paddle from the mainland, and the seals that call it home are curious, photogenic, and completely used to kayakers gliding past.
-It is a wildlife encounter that feels genuinely wild, despite being a stone’s throw from one of Dublin’s most affluent suburbs.
+Just off the south Dublin coast, a colony of wild grey seals has made Dalkey Island home - and this guided kayaking safari brings you right to them.
+The island sits a short paddle from the mainland, and the seals here are curious creatures, completely at ease with kayakers drifting past.
+It’s a genuinely wild encounter that happens a stone’s throw from one of Dublin’s most well-heeled suburbs.

-The tour launches from the slipway at Bullock Harbour.
-After a safety briefing and kit check, you paddle out across the sheltered water toward Dalkey Island.
-The guides know the seals’ habits and will position you where you are most likely to get close without disturbing them - these animals are protected, and the approach is respectful.
-Grey seals are naturally inquisitive, though, and it is not unusual for them to swim right up to the kayaks for a closer look.
+You set off from the slipway at Bullock Harbour.
+After a safety briefing and kit check, you paddle out across sheltered water toward the island.
+Your guides know the seals’ rhythms and habits, so they position you where you’re most likely to get close without disturbing them - these animals are protected and the approach is always respectful.
+Grey seals are naturally inquisitive, though, and it’s not unusual for them to swim right up to your kayak for a look.

-Beyond the seals, the setting itself is stunning.
-Dalkey Island has a ruined church and a Martello tower, the water is remarkably clear, and the views across Killiney Bay are among the best in Dublin.
-With a 4.9-star rating from 380 reviews, this is consistently one of the highest-rated outdoor experiences in the city.
+Beyond the seals, the setting is worth the trip on its own.
+Dalkey Island has a ruined church and a Martello tower, the water is clear, and the views across Killiney Bay are among the best you’ll find around Dublin.
+With a 4.9-star rating from 380 reviews, this is one of the highest-rated outdoor experiences in the city.
 Book early - it sells out.

 What’s Included